arseniytech/arseniytech/README.md

 # Hi there 👋

-I'm Frontend developer and student in Hexlet College **Information Systems & Programming**.
+I'm Frontend developer and student in Hexlet College, **Information Systems & Programming**.
 I build web projects, learn fast, and enjoy contributing to real-world applications.
 I'm an athlete playing in a [Floorball](https://en.wikipedia.org/wiki/Floorball) team **Nord City**, and I love **traveling**.